Samsagax/hhfc/README.md

 - `driver_name` is the name of the hwmon driver to watch (i.e.
 `/sys/class/hwmon?/name` attribute)
 - `temp_input` name of the attribute file to read temperatures from.
 - `divisor` the value to divide the read `temp_input`.
-Typical value is `1000`.
+This is an optional parameter, if not set it will default to `1000`.
 - `offset` the value to add to the read `temp_input` after the division.
-Most chips expose the temperature with an offset of 20°C
+Most chips expose the temperature with an offset of 20°C. This parameter is optional and will default to `0` if not set.

 Each sensor needs to be prepended with a list marker (i.e. `-`)